Ion Ioanid: 1952. Second arrest. Pitești Prison and trial

 1952.
-Jilava prison
+Jilava Prison

-In early October 1952, Ioanid was moved from Pitești to Jilava prison.
+In early October 1952, Ioanid was moved from Pitești to Jilava Prison.
 The transport train arrived once in a while, and it was many times the case that those transported were crowded in the small compartments: "When they started pushing the ninth prisoner, we were downright crushed, barely able to breathe. [...]
 The highest price for closing the door was paid by the ones positioned closest [...] they were savagely beaten with clubs and fists.
 Blood was all over their faces".
-On arrival in Bucharest, they spent one night in the common-law designated prison of Văcărești, before being moved to Jilava.
+On arrival in Bucharest, they spent one night in the common-law designated prison of Văcărești, before being moved to the prison in Jilava.

 Ioanid's first Jilava stage lasted about six weeks.
 At the time of his stay "...commander in chief was captain Maromet.
-Of Gagauz origin, heavily tuttering, he was famous for his cruelty and sadism.
+Of Gagauz origin, heavily stuttering, he was famous for his cruelty and sadism.
 Personally beating the inmates, his favourite torture was that, during summer, he had the windows of the overcrowded cells nailed closed, until, because of heat exhaustion and lack of air, people started to faint".
-In the middle of November, he was assigned to a batch of 150 prisoners that were to be transferred to a new labor camp at Cavnic mine, in Maramureș County.
+In the middle of November, he was assigned to a batch of 150 prisoners that were to be transferred to a new labor camp at the Cavnic mine, in Maramureș County.
 The requirements for the lot were such that the prisoners would be capable of hard mine work: they had to be younger than 35, healthy and with convictions exceeding 15 years.
 However, in the end, the numbers had to be completed with men crippled and up to 60 years old.